What makes anyone qualified to comment on the works of Plato, or Abraham Lincoln? The Dead Sea Scrolls or a scientific journal?

 - The Textual Analysis Essay

-These essays will be about 3-4 typed pages in length and the pace of the class will be swift (an essay will be completed in two weeks from start to finish).
-Students should be able writers, highly motivated, and willing to devote several hours per week to their writing and research.
+These essays will be about 3-4 typed double-spaced pages in length; the pace of the class will be swift (an essay will be completed in two weeks from start to finish).
+Students should be able-writers, highly motivated, and willing to devote several hours per week to their writing and research.

-The second essay will do a close reading of the Gettysburg Address.
+- The second essay will provide a close reading of: